 The title of the painting Painting With Red Spot refers to a red spot, but this color is repeated throughout the canvas.
 He focused on three primary colors, red, yellow, blue, as if to expose the chromatic foundation on which the entire universe of color and light is based.
 In the top section of the painting, to the right of the circular red patch, there is a double line.
 This visual sign was used by Kandinsky in other paintings from this period, it has become an abstract motif around which the artist arranges lavish and harmonious series of colors.

 In 1922, invited by his friend Klee, Kandinsky returned to Germany and taught at the Bauhaus.
 Here, along with Paul Klee, Jawlensky, and Feininger, he co-founded the Blue Four, until the Bauhaus was closed down by the Nazis in 1933.
 In 1926, his relationship with the Bauhaus came to an end, following a theoretical and philosophical treatise he wrote.
 The 1926 painting Several Circles, marked the peak of his Bauhaus years and of his geometric research.
 He left moved near Paris, he spent his final years in France, becoming a French citizen in 1939.

-In 2012, Christie's auctioned Wassily Kandinsky's Study for Improvisation 8, a 1909 view of a man wielding a broadsword in a rainbow-hued village, for US$23.0 million.
+In 2012, Wassily Kandinsky's Study for Improvisation 8, a 1909 oil painting of a man wielding a broadsword in a rainbow-hued village, was auctioned for US$23.0 million.

 Art Movement History: Expressionism, Abstract Art